 How to Establish Nonprofit Salary Levels

-Although exceptions always exist, the following list outlines some factors that determine salary levels:
+Although exceptions always exist, the following factors may determine salary levels:

-Geographic location: Salary levels differ from place to place due to the cost of living.
+Geographic location: Salary levels differ from place to place because of the cost of living.
 If your nonprofit is in a major metropolitan area, expect to pay more to attract qualified staff than if you’re located in a rural area.

 Job duties and responsibilities: Employees who direct programs and supervise others typically earn more than employees who have fewer responsibilities.

 Nonprofit type: Compensation levels vary from one nonprofit to the next.
 Organizations providing health services, for example, typically have higher salary levels than arts organizations.

 Union membership: Labor unions set standards for salaries and benefits in many fields, from classical musicians to nurses and educators.

 Organizational culture: This category, which is more difficult to define, is connected to the organization’s traditions and values.
 For instance, nonprofits with boards of directors filled with business and corporate members often offer higher salary levels than organizations with boards that don’t have the corporate perspective.

 A salary survey, which you can conduct by phone or mail, is a good way to assess the current salary levels in your area and for your nonprofit type.
 Telephone surveys probably should be done from board president to board president because most people are reluctant to reveal their own salaries.
 Mail surveys can be constructed so respondents remain anonymous.

 The simplest method of finding salaries of comparable positions is to look at other job listings.
 Not all ads give a salary level, but those ads that do can give you a general idea of what others are paying for similar work.